apache/arrow/docs/source/python/integration/python_java.rst

     interface, at the moment is instead specifically written for JPype

 To showcase how C-Data works, we are going to tweak a bit both our ``FillTen`` Java class and our ``fillten.py`` Python script.
-Given a Python Array, we are going to expose a function in Java that sets its content to by the numbers from 1 to 10.
+Given a PyArrow array, we are going to expose a function in Java that sets its content to by the numbers from 1 to 10.

 Using C-Data interface in ``pyarrow`` at the moment requires installing ``cffi``